solidjs/solid-router/README.md

 </>
 ```

+There are a few special properties that can be applied to links to add additional behavior.

+`noScroll` - This prevents default behavior of scrolling to top navigation.
+`replace` - This will replace history instead of pushing it.
+`state` - This will add the state to the browser history.
+It must be serializable.

+If you have a same domain link that you want the router not to handle use `rel="external"`

 ## Router Primitives

 Solid App Router provides a number of primitives that read off the Router and Route context.